 Building Economic Partnerships with First Nations

-- Long-term agreements so First Nations can become strong and stable participants in the forest sector.
+- Long-term agreements for strong and stable participation of First Nations in the forest sector.

 - Business-to-business partnerships that build capacity and support community development.

-- Joint planning providing First Nations greater input into land-use planning within their territories.
+- Joint planning involving greater First Nations input into land-use planning within their territories.